 Don’t be overconfident in your ability to reduce expenses

-For the most part, you can expect that your consumption habits while traveling will gravitate towards your typical consumption habits when not traveling.
+For the most part, you can expect your consumption habits while traveling will gravitate towards your typical consumption habits when not traveling.
 You’ll likely want to buy the same brand foods and drinks at the grocery store.
 You’ll likely indulge a similar amount, consuming a similar amount of coffee, beer, and treats.

 There may be expenses that can be clearly eliminated or reduced in the planning, such as a mortgage, child care, and house related expenses, depending on your circumstances.